List of Curb Your Enthusiasm episodes: Episodes

-Special (1999)
+Pilot (1999)

 Season 1 (2000)

 The first season introduces Larry's post-Seinfeld world, where he is wealthy, has a loving wife and a best friend, and manages to offend many people around him.

+Guest stars include: Ted Danson, Paul Dooley, Wayne Federman, Kathy Griffin, Richard Lewis, Julia Louis-Dreyfus, Brad Hall, Laraine Newman, Bob Odenkirk, Julie Payne, Mary Steenburgen, Wanda Sykes, Nia Vardalos, Lisa Ann Walter, and Lucy Webb.

 Season 2 (2001)

 Larry David pursues a new television project, first with Jason Alexander, and then Julia Louis-Dreyfus after Jason offends him.
-Based on Alexander's frustration with his own post-Seinfeld career/life, the premise is about an actor who starred in a megahit sitcom who finds it difficult to maintain a steady career afterward because of the public's perception of typecasting.
-Larry pitches the idea to various networks, but eventually ends up alienating or offending everyone he makes a deal with, and anyone else attached to the project.
+Based on Alexander's frustration with his own post-Seinfeld career/life, the premise is about an actor who starred in a megahit sitcom who finds himself typecast.
+Larry pitches the idea to various networks, but eventually alienates or offends everyone he makes a deal with, and anyone else attached to the project.

 Season 3 (2002)

 Larry joins a restaurant venture with a group of investors; among them are Ted Danson and Michael York.
-A few subplots involve Larry being cast in a Martin Scorsese movie; an on again, off again feud with Stu and Susan Braudy; and Larry getting a pubic hair stuck in his throat.
+A few subplots involve Larry being cast in a Martin Scorsese movie; an on-again, off-again feud with Stu and Susan Braudy; and Larry getting a pubic hair stuck in his throat.